 With a stupidly early start the next morning to see Angkor Wat at sunrise, the hotel kindly organises take away breakfast boxes packed with freshly made pastries, fruit and yoghurt which we eat in our tuk tuk.

-Back in our suite after our day of adventuring, the kids, enchanted with Cambodia, ignore the TV, which is the usual hotel room go to and instead laze on the suite’s floor cushions to pour over guide books as they choose which enchanting temple will be the first stop on tomorrow’s agenda… after another dip in that magical pool.
+Back in our suite after our day of adventuring, the kids, enchanted with Siem Reap, ignore the TV, which is the usual hotel room go to and instead laze on the suite’s floor cushions to pour over guide books as they choose which enchanting temple will be the first stop on tomorrow’s agenda… after another dip in that magical pool.

 Sofitel Angkor Phokeethra Golf & Spa Resort